-At March 31, 2015, we had a total of approximately \$24.4 million in outstanding commitments comprised of (i) seven commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) two capital commitments that had not been fully called.
-At December 31, 2014, we had \$6.4 million in outstanding commitments comprised of (i) four commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) one capital commitment that had not been fully called.
+At June 30, 2015, we had a total of approximately \$26.9 million in outstanding commitments comprised of (i) eight commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) two capital commitments that had not been fully called.
+At December 31, 2014, we had \$6.4 million in outstanding commitments comprised of (i) four commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) one capital commitment that had not been fully drawn or term loans that had not been funded and (ii) commitment that had not been fully called.